Qatar Airways halts A350 deliveries after jet surface problem

 "Qatar Airways continues to experience and has witnessed a condition in which the surface below the paint on some of its Airbus A350 aircraft has been degrading at an accelerated rate," an airline spokesperson said in response to a Reuters query.

-The airline has grounded some jets "until the condition and root cause can be understood and corrected," the spokesperson said, without disclosing how many aircraft were affected.
+The airline has grounded some A350s "until the condition and root cause can be understood and corrected," the spokesperson said, without disclosing how many aircraft were affected.

 "Qatar Airways will require this condition and its underlying root cause to be fully understood and corrected before the delivery of any further Airbus A350 aircraft."

-Qatar Airways also said it was inspecting its entire A350 fleet more frequently to closely observe the condition.
+Qatar Airways also said it was inspecting its entire A350 fleet more frequently to observe the condition closely.

 An Airbus spokesperson said the company was always in talks with its customers but that such talks were confidential.